 Students are required to inform the Student Affairs Office of any change in status that may affect intern registration or the ability to be placed in practice (experiential) sites.

 Graduates of the College of Pharmacy are eligible to apply to the Texas State Board of Pharmacy for licensure as pharmacists.
 Licensure exams may be taken shortly after graduation.
 Postgraduate internship experience is not currently required for Texas licensure but may be required for licensure in other states.

 Additional information about requirements for pharmacy licensure in Texas is available from the Texas State Board of Pharmacy.

 Intern registration and pharmacist licensure requirements are subject to change by the Texas State Board of Pharmacy.
 Students and graduates must meet current requirements, even if they differ from those described above.

 Graduate Degrees (Research)

-Graduate programs leading to the Master of Science in Pharmacy and the Doctor of Philosophy are offered through the Graduate School and described in the Graduate Catalog.
+Graduate programs leading to the Master of Science in the Pharmaceutical Sciences and the Doctor of Philosophy in the Pharmaceutical Sciences are offered through the Graduate School and described in the Graduate Catalog.
 The graduate student may specialize in medicinal chemistry, pharmacology and toxicology, pharmaceutics, pharmacotherapy, pharmacy administration, or translational science.
 Faculty members in each area work closely with students and engage in research in such fields as drug synthesis, pharmacokinetics, drug mechanisms and toxicity, and clinical research.